Phoenician Lisbon

 5. Stroll Through the Alfama District

-– Tips for Visiting: Take a river cruise or visit the Parque das Nações area to enjoy the scenic views of the Tagus River.
-Guided tours can offer historical context about the ancient trade routes and the importance of the river to Lisbon’s development.
+- Tips for Visiting: Take a river cruise or visit Parque das Nações to enjoy scenic views of the Tagus River.
+Opt for a guided tour to learn about ancient trade routes and the role of the river in Lisbon’s development.

 9. Discover Phoenician Heritage in Local Cuisine

-10. Attend Cultural Events and Festivals
+10. Attend Cultural Events and Festivals Celebrating Lisbon’s Ancient Roots

 Conclusion